exactly/about/jobs/react_developer.md

 ## Contact

-If you want to apply to this position, please send your resume and your solution to the [React dApp Dev Challenge](https://github.com/exactly-protocol/react-dapp-developer-challenge) to jobs at exact dot ly.
+If you want to apply to this position, please send your resume and your solution to the [React Dev Challenge](https://github.com/exactly-protocol/react-developer-challenge) to jobs at exact dot ly.